The qualifier s5 should not mean art v1_12_* it should mean a single version of art

 Neither is appealing.
 So I believe that we need to define a new s series qualifier for every version of art that is actually released.

-#4 Updated by Lynn Garren about 5 years ago
+#4 Updated by Lynn Garren over 5 years ago

 We would like to propose the following scenario: